ASHIKA1304/Cloud-account-set-up-and-services/README.md

+# EX NO: Cloud-account-set-up-and-services

 Name: ASHIKA TR

 Reg no: 212224220011

+# AIM
 To create a cloud account in Microsoft Azure and to explore all of its services.

-Procedure
+# Procedure

-Step 1: Go to the Azure Website
+# Step 1: Go to the Azure Website

 Visit https://azure.microsoft.com

 Click on "Free Account" in the top-right corner.

-Step 2: Sign in or Create a Microsoft Account
+# Step 2: Sign in or Create a Microsoft Account

 If you already have a Microsoft account (Outlook/Hotmail), sign in.

 Otherwise, create a new Microsoft account with your email ID and password.

-Step 3: Enter Account Information
+# Step 3: Enter Account Information

 Provide your details: Name, Country/Region, Phone Number.

 Verify your phone number through SMS/Call verification.

-Step 4: Identity Verification
+# Step 4: Identity Verification

 Provide credit/debit card details for identity verification.